 2. CCWG-Accountability Recommendations

-The CCWG-Accountability evaluated the contingency of ICANN unilaterally withdrawing from the Affirmation of Commitments (see information about Stress Test #14 in the section, “Detailed Explanation of Recommendations” section below).
+The CCWG-Accountability evaluated the contingency of ICANN or NTIA unilaterally withdrawing from the Affirmation of Commitments (see information about Stress Test #14 in the section, “Detailed Explanation of Recommendations” section below).
 To ensure continuity of these key commitments, the CCWG-Accountability proposes the following two accountability measures:

 Preserve in the ICANN Bylaws any Relevant ICANN Commitments from the Affirmation of Commitments